 Course Duration: 1 academic year.
 The course commences in October each year.

 Course Venues: To be announced (TBA).

 Additional Information: One night's accommodation, lunch and dinner, and daytime refreshments are included in the cost of the residential components of the course as detailed above.

 Abilities Required for This Course: This course contains practical assessment activities which involve sight, hearing observation and physical interactions/handling skills.
 Evidence and assessment will require a demonstration of practical skills.

-Course Cost: An early bird discount of £250 is available for registration and payment in full for the course made prior to 1st July 2016 and we can offer interest-free payment by instalments on the full cost price for those who wish to spread the cost.
+Course Cost: An early bird discount of £250 is available for registration and payment in full for the course made prior to DATE TBA we can offer interest-free payment by instalments on the full cost price for those who wish to spread the cost.
 Please contact the Registrar in the first instance for more information about both possibilities.